jamesrenfro/sharealike/README.md

 You may want to add your own settings, start up using Celery, use Postgres as your database, etc. Look under the following directory for the relevant files:

 	> cd sharealike/shareproject/settings

-## Goals

-1. To take advantage of Django's capabilities on the server-side to do object relational mapping
-2. To take advantage of Django's templating to allow initial screens to load quickly without additional round-trips
-3. To cleanly decouple client-side code so it can be tested independently
-4. To use Backbone.js and Require.js/AMD to build modular, maintainable MV* user interface
-5. To use Bootstrap to produce clean HTML5 with data attributes that avoid unnecessary explicit Javascript wiring

 ## Testing the server-side